ericharmeling/in-60-seconds/PITCHME.md

 @snap[south span-100]
 @ul[spaced text-10]
-- Node 1 writes to Raft log and sends write request to follower nodes to append to Raft logs.
+- Replica on Node 1 writes to its Raft log and sends write request to its group's follower replica to append to Raft logs.
-- The first follower node to receive and append write to Raft log sends acknowledgement response to the Raft leader.
+- The first follower to receive and append write to Raft log sends acknowledgement to the Raft leader.
 - The Raft leader notifies the gateway node of successful write.
 @ulend
 @snapend